The Three Levels of NAMI

-- Organize an annual state convention that brings together advocates, volunteers, members, and other stakeholders for educational opportunities, training, capacity-building, networking, and sharing strength and energy.
+- Organize annual events (state convention, Family and Youth Summit, research events, etc.) to bring together advocates, volunteers, members, and other stakeholders for educational opportunities, training, capacity-building, networking, and sharing strength and energy.

 - Develop and disseminate resources, fact sheets, brochures, and guides that assist families, individuals, and professionals.